SohamPawarr/edtech-unit-economics-india/README.md

 ---

-*Project by Soham Pawar · Final Year Engineering Student · April 2026* *Prepared as a consulting portfolio piece for MBA and strategy consulting recruitment*
+*Project by Soham Pawar · Final Year Engineering Student · April 2026* *Prepared as a consulting portfolio piece for  strategy consulting recruitment*